ntasfi/PyGame-Learning-Environment/README.md

 # Getting Started
 Pygame-Learning-Enviroment (PLE) expects each game to expose some methods and information to it.
 The wrapper itself is simple and makes life easier when switching between games.

-See `examples/skeleton_game.py` for the required methods and fields along with comments.
+See `PLE/examples/skeleton_game.py` for the required methods and fields along with comments.

-After its as simple as this to get the game running with agent inputs:
+After setting a game up to allow agent inputs:

 ```python
 game = PuckWorld()